IssaAboudi/CPP_Notes/src/Variables.md

 ---
 ### What are variables?
+Variables are "containers", much like boxes in the real world hold items.
-Variables are objects that contain values (numbers, text, etc) in programs.
-They let the programmer keep track of certain values - sometimes unknown values to the programmer, such as user input.
+Except in this case, they contain values (numbers, text, etc) in programs.
+Variables let the programmer keep track of certain values - sometimes unknown values to the programmer, such as user input.

-to declare a variable, you'll generally follow this format:
+To **declare** a variable, you'll generally follow this format:

     <data type> [name];

-Data types tell the compiler what kind of variable you want to declare.
-The name is how you reference the variable when you code.
+**Data types** tell the compiler what kind of variable you want to declare.
+The **name** is how you reference the variable when you code.
 You can name your variables whatever you would like.

 *you are encouraged to name variables according to what they are used for.
 If you make a variable to hold the user's name, a good idea for a name might be `name`.
 A more confusing name would be `x` or `var` since you cannot tell what they are on first glance*
 ---
-### Literals
-Programming languages allow you to "hardcode" (set values/text from the program) without the use of variables.
-These are known as `literals`

-You can print literals and variables to the screen similarly.
-Also when you `assign` values to variables using the `assignment operator (=)`, you use literals to tell the computer what values they should store

-We'll talk about printing data to the screen soon

----

-# Data Types
+# The different data types

 ## Lets start with numbers